franciscoguemes/phaser_tutorials/README.md

 # VS CODE Intellisense for Phaser3

 In order to activate the intellisense download the file [phaser.d.ts](https://github.com/photonstorm/phaser/blob/master/types/phaser.d.ts) and copy it in the folder /def.
-Then create in the root folder a file called jsconfig.json and leave it empty
+Then create in the root folder a file called jsconfig.json and leave it empty.
+Original source [here](https://www.html5gamedevs.com/topic/27418-visual-studio-code-intellisense-for-phaserjs/)

 Anohter way to activate the intellisense in VS Code is to watch the following [video from jest array](https://www.youtube.com/watch?list=PLitFP8FdScfHcJQ-kDmm0i6aOhinVO7ND&time_continue=2&v=wDOym-mXxO4&feature=emb_logoD)